bishopdynamics/superbird-tool/Readme.md

                         enable check for valid charger at boot --dump_device OUTPUT_FOLDER
+                        Dump all partitions to a folder --restore_device INPUT_FOLDER
-                        Dump all partitions to a folder --dump_partition PARTITION_NAME OUTPUT_FILE
+                        Restore all partitions from a folder --dump_partition PARTITION_NAME OUTPUT_FILE
+                        Dump a partition to a file --restore_partition PARTITION_NAME INPUT_FILE
-                        Dump a partition to a file --restore_stock_env   wipe env, then restore default env values from stock_env.txt --send_env ENV_TXT    import contents of given env.txt file (without wiping) --send_full_env ENV_TXT
+                        Restore a partition from a dump file --restore_stock_env   wipe env, then restore default env values from stock_env.txt --send_env ENV_TXT    import contents of given env.txt file (without wiping) --send_full_env ENV_TXT